rounakdey/FastSparseGRM/README.md

 + `block.size`: Size of the SNP blocks to read at-a-time when calculation the sparse GRM.
 This is to control the memory usage.
 Larger block size utilizes more memory, but results in faster computation.
 Default is 5000.
 + `max.related.block`: Maximum size of a related family block.
 The sparsity threshold will be adjusted accordingly.
 Default is 5000.
 + `KINGformat.out`: Whether to output the entries of the sparse GRM in KING format (FID1 ID1 FID2 ID2 Kinship).
 Default is FALSE.
++ `tempDir`: Address of the temporary directory to store the intermediate outputs.
+Default is the global temporary directory /tmp or /var/tmp.
++ `deleteTemp`: Whether to delete the temporary intermediate files.
+Default is TRUE.
 + `output.king` (\*.seg)/`output.divergence` (\*.div)/`output.unrelated` (\*.unrels)/`output.pca` (\*.score): Intermediate outputs for each of the steps.
 + `output.sparseGRM`: Prefix of the final sparse GRM output file.
 The output will be in \*.RData format.
 If `KINGformat.out` is TRUE, then it will also output the results in KING format in a \*.kins file.